ethyca/fides/README.md

 This returns an empty dictionary confirming Jane's fields with data category `user.provided.identifiable` have been removed.

-You've learned how to use the Fidesops API to connect a database and a final storage location, define policies that describe how to handle user data, and execute access and erasure requests.
+You've learned how to use the fidesops API to connect a database and a final storage location, define policies that describe how to handle user data, and execute access and erasure requests.
 But there's a lot more to discover, so we'd recommend following [the tutorial](https://ethyca.github.io/fidesops/tutorial/) to keep learning.

 ### Documentation

-For more information on getting started with Fidesops, how to configure and set up Fidesops, and more about the Fides ecosystem of open source projects:
+For more information on getting started with fidesops, how to configure and set up fidesops, and more about the Fides ecosystem of open source projects:

 - Documentation: https://ethyca.github.io/fidesops/
 - How-to guides: https://ethyca.github.io/fidesops/guides/oauth/